 To run the tool:

-Select an abundance table with more than one sample as input (i.e., an OTU table table, or a merged functional or profiling table), and if you want to test differential abundance based on metadata defined groups of samples (figure 7.10).
+Select an abundance table with more than one sample as input (e.g., a multi-sample OTU or merged abundance table), and specify if you want to test differential abundance based on metadata defined groups of samples (figure 6.11).
 It is also possible to correct the results based on a metadata defined group of samples.
-Finally you can choose whether you want the comparison to be done across groups or between all group pairs.
+Finally you can choose whether you want the comparison to be done across groups, between all group pairs or against a control group.

 The values included in the table for each pairwise comparison are:

-- Max group means For each group in the statistical comparison, the average RPKM is calculated.
-This value is the maximum of the average RPKM's.
+- Max group means For each group in the statistical comparison, the average measured abundance or expression value is calculated.
+The Max Groups Means is the maximum of the average values.

 - Fold change The (signed) fold change.
 Genes/transcripts that are not observed in any sample have undefined fold changes and are reported as NaN (not a number).
 Note: Fold changes are calculated from the GLM, which corrects for differences in library size between the samples and the effects of confounding factors.
 It is therefore not possible to derive these fold changes from the original counts by simple algebraic calculations.